broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 If you are only testing GATK-SV Docker image build, you may skip this section and avoid providing `--docker-repo <registry>`.
-However, you need to push image to container registries, if you need images for WDL testing, or need to host the images on a container registry other than those maintained by the GATK-SV team.
+However, if you need to push image to container registries, need images for WDL testing, or need to host the images on a container registry other than those maintained by the GATK-SV team.

 The `build_docker.py` script automatically pushes Docker images to a container registry